 4. If the PEMC-2 PINE decides to take up the role of PEMC it sends the PIN PEMC role takeover success response to the PEMC-1.

-5. The PEMC-1 updates the PIN dynamic profile information with this role change details and delivers the PIN dynamic profile information to the PEMC-2.
+5. The PEMC-1 updates the PIN dynamic profile information with this role change details and delivers the PIN dynamic profile information to the PEMC-2 by comsuming PIN status notify message.

 6. The PEMC-1 signals all the PINEs in the PIN including the PEGC and PIN server about the change in the PIN element acting as PEMC and its reachability information by sending PIN status notify message.
 On receiving this notification PIN server and PEGC updates the PIN dynamic profile information with the details of PEMC-2.